wpgeorgia/portfolio/index.md

 # 🗺️ GIS StoryMap: Dallas Parks: Decent or Deficient?

 **Overview:**
-This ArcGIS StoryMap gives looks at one component factoring into Dallas' poor ranking in public green space.
+This ArcGIS StoryMap takes a high-level looks at what factors into Dallas' poor parks ranking.

 **Features:**
 - Map-based storytelling using **ArcGIS StoryMaps**